The saying is proverbial: “People do not care how much you know until they know how much you care.”

 orge) denotes a deliberate disposition, not an impulsive flash of wrath.

-The most unusual thing about this episode, however, is the fact that Jesus was “grieved” over these hard-hearted men; hence, he healed the man’s withered hand in an attempt to soften them!
+The most unusual thing about this episode, however, is the fact that Jesus was “grieved” over these hard-hearted men.
+And so, he healed the man’s withered hand in an attempt to soften their hearts!

 The original term that is rendered “grieved” (